 Scope: 8,621 sf new house featuring architectural concrete

 We were given the challenge of designing a house overlooking a pond on a site constrained by wetlands.
 Our client had an interest in permanence and solidity and a desire to work with architectural concrete.
 Additionally, the client desired interiors that would showcase their substantial art collection.
 Our design approach began with the footprint of an L-shaped courtyard house, which in part, was determined by the limited buildable area.
 The house is sited on a natural rise in the land, allowing the first floor elevation to rise 15 ft above the pond’s surface; this height provides dynamic views through the trees that separate the house from the pond.
-Ultimately, our design leverages the inherent capabilities of architectural concrete i.e. its structural capacity on this unique site.
-The concrete allowed bold cantilevers and expanses of glass that created greater transparency between interior and exterior environments.
+Ultimately, our design leverages the inherent capabilities of architectural concrete i.e. its structural capacity; the material allows for bold cantilevers and expanses of glass, creating greater transparency between interior and exterior environments.

 The interior palette is comprised of rift sawn oak with 16-inch wide oak plank flooring, oak casework and millwork, a stainless steel and glass main staircase, and minimalist concrete details throughout.
 On the upper level, the plan accommodates a master bedroom suite, three children’s bedrooms, and a family room.
 The first floor includes a guest bedroom, living room, kitchen, dining room, office, and family room.
 The ground level has a recreational room, a mudroom, and office/studio.
 The site plan employs native plantings and includes a small resistance pool in the courtyard.

-Concrete will be employed for all of the house’s structural and insulation components; it modulates the fluctuation of interior temperature, creating both an energy-efficient envelope and enough concrete mass to keep temperatures moderate and consistent throughout a 24-hour day.
-The employment of triple-glazed windows and a triple-glazed aluminum curtain wall further increases the project’s energy efficiency; yet, it allows the house to have abundant glass that permeates natural light and affords spectacular view in all directions of both Todd Pond and the neighboring woodlands.
+Concrete will be utilized for all of the house’s structural and insulation components.
+This method modulates the fluctuation of interior temperature, creating both an energy-efficient envelope and enough concrete mass to keep temperatures moderate and consistent throughout a 24-hour day.
+The employment of triple-glazed windows and a triple-glazed aluminum curtain wall further increases the project’s energy efficiency and allows the house to have abundant glass.
+Natural light permeates the interior and affords spectacular view in all directions of both Todd Pond and the neighboring woodlands.

 Materials: concrete; aluminum; rift sawn oak; stainless steel; glass